xrsrke/pipegoose/README.md

 pip install pipegoose
 ```

-And try out a hybrid tensor and data parallelism training script.
+And try out a hybrid tensor and data parallelism training script (You must have at least 4 GPUs in order to try hybrid 2D parallelism).

 ```bash
 cd pipegoose/examples
 torchrun --standalone --nnodes=1 --nproc-per-node=4 hybrid_parallelism.py
 ```

 We did a small scale correctness test by comparing the training losses between a paralleized transformer and one kept by default, starting at identical checkpoints and training data.
-We will conduct rigorous large scale convergence and weak scaling law benchmarks against Megatron and DeepSpeed in the near future.
+We will conduct rigorous large scale convergence and weak scaling law benchmarks against Megatron and DeepSpeed in the near future if we manage to make it.
 - Data Parallelism [[link]](https://wandb.ai/xariusdrake/pipegoose/runs/smjfnm9g)
 - Tensor Parallelism [[link]](https://wandb.ai/xariusdrake/pipegoose/runs/iz17f50n)
 - Hybrid 2D Parallelism (TP+DP) [[link]](https://wandb.ai/xariusdrake/pipegoose/runs/us31p3q1)